zgrbrl/HepsiBuradaMobile/README.md

-# Hepsiburada android mobile basic bdd test
+# Hepsiburada Internet Shopping Application Android mobile BDD test automation scenario

 Type the email and password in the loginTest.feature scenario.